 The principle that it is only the imaginary doer who suffers was a radical realisation when it came to me, although it appears totally obvious now.

 When we allow the illusion of our being the doer to drop away, the pure I AM Consciousness that lives within us, as our mutual One Self, shines forth and does all the work of healing and clearing our minds.

-Try this experiment in focusing attention
+Try this simple experiment

 Gently focus your attention on …

 - The various parts of your body – your head, arms, torso and legs.